 Using DKIM with Postfix

-To sign outgoing mails and check incoming mails, you can use OpenDkim on debian together with postfix.
+To sign outgoing emails and check incoming emails, you can use OpenDkim on D

 apt-get install opendkim